-An absolutely magical place, Redmond Watershed Preserve is a wonderful choice for a fall hike.
-With over seven miles of trails on four different paths, there’s definitely an adventure waiting for even the littlest of legs.
+A magical place, Redmond Watershed Preserve is a wonderful choice for a fall hike.
+With over seven miles of trails on four different paths, an adventure awaits even the littlest of legs.

-The most unexpected part of our nature trip were the dozens upon dozens of mushrooms we saw along the way.
+The most unexpected part of our nature trip was the dozens upon dozens of mushrooms we saw along the way.

-We stopped to examine them, “This one looks like a Mario Brothers mushroom” and “That one looks like a shaggy umbrella” were a couple observations.
-We counted, but never touched, and were in awe of these fall beauties.
+We stopped to examine them, “This one looks like a Mario Brothers mushroom” and “That one looks like a shaggy umbrella” were a couple of observations.
+We counted but never touched and were in awe of these fall beauties.

-Walking over many roots and sploshing in slippery mud had us all tired by the last mile.
-We counted beetles that crossed our path and discovered painted little pumpkins that were out of place, but apt for the season.
+Walking over many roots and sploshing in slippery mud tired us all by the last mile.
+We counted beetles that crossed our path and discovered painted little pumpkins that were out of place but apt for the season.

-Back at our cars we poured hot chocolate (for the kids), spiced chai (for the adults), and snacks all around.
+Back at our cars, we poured hot chocolate (for the kids), spiced chai (for the adults), and snacks.
 We were drenched, but no one complained.

-(For shorter hikes, with gorgeous, lush green landscapes, boardwalks, and a lookout point to the Redmond Watershed lake, check out the Trout Loop Trail and the Tree Frog Loop trail.
+(Check out the Trout Loop Trail and the Tree Frog Loop trail for shorter hikes, with gorgeous, lush green landscapes, boardwalks, and a lookout point to the Redmond Watershed lake.
 Both are hiker-only trails.)

 Tolt River-John MacDonald Park, Carnation

-Located in the Snoqualmie Valley, the Tolt River Park is an adventure that your family won’t forget!
+Located in the Snoqualmie Valley, the Tolt River Park is an adventure your family will never forget!

 The hike will start you off at a large parking lot across from the community sports fields.
-Walk into the park and your immediately challenged to one of the highlights of the trip – the 500-ft long suspension bridge over the Snoqualmie River.
-Signs say to have your masks on and to wait for oncoming foot traffic to pass before going on the bridge.
-We found this a bit challenging, since visitors wanted to soak in the scenery for a long time.
+Walk into the park, and you are immediately challenged to one of the trip’s highlights – the 500-ft long suspension bridge over the Snoqualmie River.

-The skinny wobbly bridge swayed back and forth as we crossed and stood to admire the swift-moving river below.
-In the distance we saw fisherman wading in waist-deep in the water.
+The skinny, wobbly bridge swayed back and forth as we crossed and stood to admire the swift-moving river below.
+In the distance, we saw fishermen wading in waist-deep in the water.
 “What if we fall in?” was one of the concerns my kids asked, but we made it across safely.